crickets-and-comb/bfb_delivery/docs/workflow.rst

 When you have all the stops for the week, you need to upload them to Circuit and optimize them in a single route with the title "All HHs".
 You'll use this single route as a starting point to allocate stops to drivers.

 You can build the single route manually, or you can use :code:`build_routes_from_chunked` to upload the stops to Circuit and optimize the route for you.
-Just put "All HHs" in the driver column for all stops in the routes spreadsheet, then run the tool with the `--all_hhs` flag:
+Just put "All HHs" in the driver column for all stops in the routes spreadsheet, then run the tool:

 .. code:: bash

-    build_routes_from_chunked --input_path "path/to/all_hhs.xlsx" --all_hhs
+    build_routes_from_chunked --input_path "path/to/all_hhs.xlsx"

 The tool will prompt you to confirm the driver assignment.
 See :doc:`build_routes_from_chunked` for an example, as well as e.g. for how to set the output directory.
 You may also use `--help` to see all the optional arguments in the CLI: